 Showing our partners we care and are grateful for the things they do for us, is vital in any healthy relationship.

 You first need to identify why you’re not sleeping well.
 Does your partner snore?
 Are you stressed/ depressed?
 Is your sleep pattern irregular?

 Next, ensure your bedroom is a comfortable space.
-Check you have the right mattress and pillow for you, the room is a nice temperature and there’s no light seeping in to wake you up.
+Check you have the right mattress and pillow for you, the room is a nice temperature and there’s no light or noise seeping in to wake you up.